plioi/plioi.github.io/_posts/2013-02-01-whittling-parsley.markdown

 {% gist 4688919 %}

 We want to write a function which receives these Token objects and tells us whether or not it is a parenthesized letter.
 If it is, we want to report what the letter was.
 If it isn't, we want to tell them exactly what went wrong.
-Before we do that, we'll need to provide a useful implementation of the Parser<T> interface.
+Before we do that, we'll need to provide a useful implementation of the Parser&lt;T&gt; interface.
 For our needs, we want a parser that produces strings on success, so that we can report what the letter was on success.
 We'll also define a convenience method for creating instances of this class:

 {% gist 4688947 %}